 If the tax refund refers to previous tax years, you will be sent a refund by cheque in the post.
 You can opt to be repaid by BACS transfer but in this case you will need to supply your bank details by letter as, for security reasons HMRC will not accept bank details over the phone.

-In some cases, HMRC will pay a paltry rate of interest on any tax you have overpaid - since September 2009 for example, you would earn 0.5% on overpaid tax (the year before it was 0%).
+In some cases, HMRC will pay a paltry rate of interest on any tax you have overpaid - since September 2009, you earn 0.5% on overpaid tax (the year before it was 0%).

 How far back can I claim?